-We offer you the choice of seventeen residence halls, fourteen on city campus and three on east campus.
+We offer you the choice of 17 residence halls, 14 on city campus and three on east campus.
 The halls are grouped together into complexes and feature a wide range of amenities.

 If you are looking to meet people, the living style in traditional halls is a great way to make new friends.
 Traditional halls feature two-person rooms with community bathrooms with private shower/toilet areas that are cleaned daily by Housing staff.
 A 5- or 7-day unlimited meal plan, in-room refrigerator/freezer, and independent control over heat and air conditioning are a few of traditional hall amenities. (* indicates hall is open for break housing)